KonstantinTarassyuk/projects/Produce Retail Prices/README.md

 The dataset used in this project includes data points such as:

--Product Name: Identifies the name of the produce item
+- Product Name: Identifies the name of the produce item
--Date: Specifies the pricing information date
+- Date: Specifies the pricing information date
--Farm Price: Reflects the selling price of the produce on the farm -Retail Prices: Indicates retail prices in the major US cities (Atlanta, Chicago, Los Angeles, New York) -Average Spread: Represents the percentage denoting the average markup between farm and retail prices prices.
+- Farm Price: Reflects the selling price of the produce on the farm
+- Retail Prices: Indicates retail prices in the major US cities (Atlanta, Chicago, Los Angeles, New York)
+- Average Spread: Represents the percentage denoting the average markup between farm and retail prices.

 The notebook contains the following sections: